 Guess what?!
 Right after I wrote this, We-Vibe introduced a new Tango X and Touch X, fixing many of my gripes.

 This question has been on my mind a lot lately.
 I’m in the process of writing a guide to rechargeable bullet vibrators under $50, so I’ve been testing approximately five million.
-The Tango has long been considered the “best” of its class.
+The original Tango has long been considered the “best” of its class.
 I still think it’s one of the rumbliest bullets in the land, although its once-exceptional vibration strength is being eclipsed by cheaperknock–offs.
-The We-Vibe Touch is also showing its age; it feels surprisingly buzzy now.
+The first generation We-Vibe Touch is also showing its age; it feels surprisingly buzzy now.
 Help, my clit’s becoming even more discerning!

 As if on cue, I’ve received several emails lately from people lamenting the notoriously fickle quality of the Touch/Tango, asking if it’s normal for the toy to die or lose battery life quickly.
 My response: yes, unfortunately this is a known issue — would you like a recommendation for something else?